Yohnah/Docker/README.md

 ### Set context on docker client

-Another alternative to use the docker binary client is configuring the [docker context command](https://docs.docker.com/engine/context/working-with-contexts/).
+The alternative to use the docker binary client is configuring the [docker context command](https://docs.docker.com/engine/context/working-with-contexts/).

 Example: